-CSIS 840P - Client-side Web Application Development........3 hours Prereq: CSIS 130 or CSIS 834P or instructor permission; graduate standing of text, graphics, sound, and additional multimedia objects.
+CSIS 840P - Client-side Web Application Development.......3 hours

+Prereq: CSIS 130 or CSIS 834P or instructor permission AND graduate standing

+This course covers the wide range of state-of-the-art computer technologies that are used to present information in a multimedia context.
+Students will use current tools and strategies for the interfacing of text, graphics, sound, and additional multimedia objects.
 Students will also learn the current techniques for creating hypertext documents as defined by the World Wide Web Consortium.
 Finally the students will learn an appropriate state-of-the-art scripting language to allow for dynamic content in their hypertext documents.